 - Adhere to Goldey-Beacom College's Code of Conduct as well as any and all other College policies, rules, regulations, and procedures.

-- Conduct him/herself in a courteous and professional manner while on campus.
+- Conduct oneself in a courteous and professional manner while on campus.

 - Not discuss any confidential information about the student with faculty, staff, or students.

-- Allow the student to take responsibility for his/her own progress and/or behavior.
+- Allow the student to take responsibility for the student's own progress and/or behavior.

 - Refrain from contact with or asking questions of faculty, staff, or others on behalf of the student.

 - Refrain from intervening in conversations between the student and faculty, staff, or other students.